 When it comes to summer, can you think of one single thing that’s better than a music festival?
 What’s that?
 A music festival under the sun?
 Okay, fair point.
-Here are four of our faves…
+Here are some of our faves…

 Primavera Sound, Barcelona